 How much does ACL surgery cost without insurance?

 Without insurance, the total cost of ACL reconstruction typically ranges from moderate to substantial, depending primarily on the facility (hospital vs. outpatient surgical center) and graft choice.
-Facility fees represent the largest component, while surgeon fees are standardized by insurance and CMS and make up the smallest portion of the total.
-To get an accurate estimate for the specific case, contact Dr. Burnham’s office.
-The team can provide a detailed breakdown of facility costs, surgeon fees, anesthesia, and graft materials based on anatomy and surgical plan.
+Facility fees represent the largest component; surgeon fees are standardized by insurance and CMS and make up the smallest portion.
+For an accurate estimate for the specific case, contact Dr. Burnham’s office.
+The team provides a detailed breakdown of facility costs, surgeon fees, anesthesia, and graft materials based on anatomy and surgical plan.

 Does insurance cover ACL reconstruction?